Introducing the Dog to the New Baby

 - If the first meeting goes well, try allowing your dog to sit next to the baby with you.
 If he acts well, you should give him a treat so that he relates your infant to a good experience.
 Do not leave your baby alone with your dog even if he seems to behave well.

 - To help your pet adjust well, you should spend some alone time with him every day.
 Let him know you still love him and he has not been replaced.
 Keep your routines as regular as possible.

 Time spent on training beforehand will ensure a smooth experience between your new addition and your family dog.
 If all goes well at this stage, it will lay the foundation for a long and healthy relationship.

 For more details on introducing the dog to the new baby, you will want to read the Secrets to Dog Training.
 This downloadable book is packed with dog behavior training tips and has everything you’ll ever need to know about how to get your dog to listen and obey your commands.
-It is worth the small investment and comes with a money-back guarantee so you have nothing to lose.
 Click on this link today so you can start the right way to train your pet: Secrets to Dog Training.